PHPMailer/PHPMailer/README.md

 ## Contributing

-Please submit bug reports, suggestions and pull requests to the [Google Code tracker](https://code.google.com/a/apache-extras.org/p/phpmailer/issues/list) or the [GitHub issue tracker](https://github.com/Synchro/PHPMailer/issues).
+Please submit bug reports, suggestions and pull requests to the [GitHub issue tracker](https://github.com/Synchro/PHPMailer/issues).

 We're particularly interested in fixing edge-cases, expanding test coverage and updating translations.

-Please *don't* use the sourceforge project any more.
+Please *don't* use the SourceForge project any more.

 ## Changelog